thompson-tomo/FluentStorage/README.md

 ## Features

-* Unified API to interface with all major cloud providers for [Blobs](https://github.com/robinrodricks/FluentStorage/wiki/Blob-Storage) and [Messaging](https://github.com/robinrodricks/FluentStorage/wiki/Message-Storage).
+* Unified API to interface with all major cloud providers for [Object storage](https://github.com/robinrodricks/FluentStorage/wiki/Blob-Storage) and [Queue messaging](https://github.com/robinrodricks/FluentStorage/wiki/Message-Storage).

 * Provides a generic interface regardless on which storage provider you are using.